Joseph (art model): Late years (1840s–1860s)

-Bona Mangangu suggests that surviving contemporary accounts of Joseph–including an 1840 passage by the French writer Émile de La Bédollière where Joseph, longing for his "his native land," is described as constantly distracted–point to the continued perception of Black person as that of an inferior race.
-Despite his success in the art circles of Paris, Mangangu notes, Joseph was not broadly recognized and, similarly to other people of color, would continue to face systemic racism in France even after slavery had finally been abolished in 1848.
-He further explains that art modeling was considered a "vile profession" which usually paid an average of three Francs per each session, a relatively small amount.
+At the same time, Alhadeff suggests that surviving contemporary accounts of Joseph—including a derogatory 1840 passage by the French writer Émile de La Bédollière where the model is portrayed as a "clown who can barely sit still" and reduced to a "familiar caricature"—point to the continued perception of Black people as that of an inferior race.
+Despite his success in the art circles of Paris, Joseph was not broadly recognized and, similarly to other people of color, continued to face systemic racism in France even after slavery had finally been abolished in 1848.
+Bona Mangangu further explains that art modeling was considered a "vile profession" ("vil métier") which usually paid an average of three Francs per each session, a relatively small amount.

-Among the late surviving depictions of Joseph is a painting by Brune exhibited at the 1865 academic salon in Paris.
+Among the late surviving depictions of Joseph is a painting by Brune, likely painted during the 1840s, which was exhibited at the 1865 academic salon in Paris.
 In this composition, Joseph is seen with his torso exposed, seated against a natural backdrop and holding a porcelain cup while smiling.
-According to scholar Jean Nayrolles, Brune's late composition continues to perpetuate racial stereotypes through the subject's "anthropological gaze," associating the Black body with "benevolent" nature and sexuality.
+According to scholar Jean Nayrolles, Brune's late composition continues to perpetuate racial stereotypes through the subject's "anthropological gaze" ("le regard anthropologique"), associating the Black body with the state of "benevolent" ("bienveillante") nature and sexuality.

 Toward the end of his life and career, Joseph worked at the studio of the Swiss artist Charles Gleyre with whom he had become friends while living in Paris.
 His exact death date is unknown, although it is estimated he died sometime in the late 1860s or early 1870s.